JainAbhi2411/CampusNest/docs/prd.md

     * Zoom and pan controls for map exploration
     * **All nearby mess facilities automatically displayed as markers on the same map**
     * Different marker icons/colors to distinguish messes from accommodation (e.g., accommodation in blue, messes in orange/red)
-    * Automatic radius-based mess detection (within 1km, 2km, 5km based on user preference or default 2km)
+    * Automatic radius-based mess detection (within 1km, 2km, 5km based on user preference or default2km)
     * Click on mess marker to view quick info popup showing:
       - Mess name and thumbnail image
       - Distance from selected accommodation